Pavel-P/ARIAC/wiki/misc/updates.md

 ---

+## Release 2022, May 22

+### Qualifiers Results
+- The qualifiers have been evaluated and the output files have been uploaded in the folder of each team on Google Drive.
+In the qualifiers, we wanted to make sure your package could at least do pick and place.
+The qualifiers were evaluated on a new docker image where the following issues were fixed:
+  - Issues with segmentation fault after assembly is done have been fixed.
+The reason of the segmentation fault was due to MoveitCommander object not being destroyed properly.
+This issue existed in ROS Indigo and for some reasons it is still in ROS Melodic.
+You can prevent the segmentation fault from happening by taking care of destroying the MoveitCommander object yourself.
+An example of how this is done can be found in [assembly_commander_node.py](../../nist_gear/test_competitor/nodes/../../../test_competitor/nodes/assembly_commander_node.py) (line 18) where a call to `rospy.on_shutdown(commander.shutdown)` is performed.
+  - The scroring for assembly has been fixed.
+All the services and topics reporting the content of a briefcase are also working.
+Note: The test competitor code provided for assembly (assembly_commander_node.py) sometimes does not properly insert the regulator (incorrect pose but correct color and correct type).
+This code should be improved by competitors to achieve proper insertion.

+- The files used in the qualifers can be found in the folder [qualifiers](../../nist_gear/config/trial_config/qualifiers/).
+  - [qual_a.yaml](../../nist_gear/config/trial_config/qualifiers/qual_a.yaml) consists of kitting only.
+  - [qual_b.yaml](../../nist_gear/config/trial_config/qualifiers/qual_b.yaml) consists of assembly only.

+### Getting Ready for the Finals
+- Competitors should focus on getting ready for the finals.
+- Competitors must submit the auto evaluation file by Saturday **05/28 @5pm**.
+- The docker image which will be used to evaluate the competitors' system during the final has been uploaded on https://hub.docker.com.
+The image name is the same as the one used in the qualifiers (we have overriden the previous image).
+- Getting ready means to test your system with all the agility challenges.
+- For high-priority orders, can your system handle the following scenarios?
+  - order_0: assembly, order_1: kitting
+  - order_0: assembly, order_1: assembly
+  - order_0: kitting, order_1: kitting
+  - order_0: kitting, order_1: assembly
+- Can your system handle two regular orders where the second order is announced after the first order is completed?
+- The robot breakdown challenge has been updated.
+Instead of disabling a robot controllers right away, we are giving competitors 8 s to 'park' the disabled robot in a location of their choice.
+A reminder that the status of a robot is published on `/ariac/robot_health`.

 ## Release 2022, May 2

 - We have considered some of your requests and we are extending the submission deadline to 5/7 at 5 PM EST.